 Common Name: Red Bloodwood

-Eucalyptus gummifera is a Evergreen Tree up to 15.00 metres tall.
+Eucalyptus gummifera is an evergreen tree that can grow up to 15.00 metres tall.

 It has edible, medicinal and miscellaneous uses.